 Don’t cry because it’s over.
 Smile because it’s happened!

-Do you feel a little letdown after the holidays?
+Do you feel a little letdown after the holidays each year?
 After all the buildup, many of us tend to feel a myriad of feelings with the holiday season coming to a close.
 And, post-holiday blues may actually be more common than you think.

 Some of the common symptoms of post-holiday blues may include:

 - Feeling sad that the joy, fun and spirit of the holidays is over for yet another year

 - Grief around missing your family and friends who have returned to their everyday lives